Database Migration – What It Is, Understanding Needs, and Challenges

 In such cases, you might need to adapt to your data model to account for a mix of structured or unstructured data, or for any discrepancies that might occur while moving from one database to another.

 6. Not evaluating final results in a timely manner

 This can only happen in the testing stage.
 The users can see the actual data that will be loaded into the new system at the end of design and development.
 At this point, the incompatibility of the data in the new system is one of the worst outcomes that can arise.

 An organization can work without finding a solution to the problem, but speaking frankly this is not the best practice.
 Early and agile testing phases like Test-driven Development can be introduced to reduce the rework in the project.
 Further, getting your users involved in evolving the test cases as they see the actual prototypes of the data output.

 7. Lack of collaboration

 As mentioned, data migration involves different people who use different technologies.
-In some cases, a mix of your employees and some external engineers would work on database migration.
+In some cases, a mix of your employees and some external engineers would work on db migration.
 It might happen that some of these people may not be in the same location.
-Working at different locations in silos might impact the overall efficiency, create more data silos and can lead to misinterpretations.
+Working at different locations in silos might impact the overall efficiency, create more data silos, and can lead to misinterpretations.
 While working together, it can be difficult to deal with situations when things go wrong.